bellinitte/wizthesis/README.md

 The class provides several options to customize your document:
 - `english` / `polish` &ndash; specifies the thesis' language.
 This affects strings like chapter titles and caption headers.
 Defaults to `english`,
 - `engineering` / `bachelors` / `masters` &ndash; specifies the type of the thesis.
 This only affects the text on the title page.
-If no type is specified, wizthesis will give you an appropriate warning.
+If no type is specified, wizthesis will give you an appropriate error,
+- `forcepolishlogotype` &ndash; overrides the language of the logotype to Polish, regardless of the language specified.

 As the class derives from the book class, it also provides some, but not all, options native to it:
 - `draft` / `final`,